-Growing thyme is considered one of the easiest activities in gardening.
+Gardeners consider growing thyme one of the most leisurely activities in gardening.
 This plant is very resilient and flexible in the garden.

-When I was a child, my family grew thyme consistently to prepare some homemade Zaatar.
-If you’re wondering, Zaatar is a Middle Eastern spice that consists mainly of thyme and is used to prepare flavorful pastry or to make meals and dishes tastier.
+When I was a child, my family always grew thyme to prepare homemade Zaatar.
+If you’re wondering, Zaatar is a Middle Eastern spice that consists of thyme (more than anything).
+We use it to prepare flavorful pastry or to make meals and dishes tastier.

-For that reason, I’m experienced with cultivating thyme successfully.
-Years of practice have taught me how to successfully propagate and care for thyme and also how to choose the best soil for this herb.
+For that reason, I have a lot of experience with cultivating thyme.
+Years of practice have taught me how to propagate and care for thyme and choose the best soil for this herb.

-In fact, choosing soil for thyme is very simple, and in this article, I’m going to walk you through all you need to know about this topic.
+Choosing soil for thyme is remarkably simple.
+In this article, I’m going to walk you through all you need to know about this topic.

-Before we move on to talking exclusively about the perfect soil for thyme, it’s necessary to clarify a few things about the nature of thyme and what makes it selective for the type of soil in which it grows.
+We need to discuss the nature of thyme and what makes it selective for the type of soil in which it grows.

-Thyme originated in the Mediterranean region, which is a relatively hot and arid area.
-Plants that are native to this area are usually stiffer than other ones.
+Thyme originated in the Mediterranean region, a pretty hot and arid area.
+Plants native to this area are usually stiffer than other plants.

-What’s more is that in most cases thyme can grow as an evergreen perennial, which means it can survive during all seasons of the year.
-That’s why thyme can withstand many fluctuations in its environmental conditions.
+What’s more is that in most cases, thyme can grow as an evergreen perennial.
+That means it can survive through all seasons of the year.
+This status is why thyme can withstand many fluctuations in its environmental conditions.

 The soil in the Mediterranean region drains water very well.
 This feature is problematic and beneficial at the same time.